 Essentially, my art is an exploration of what happens in stillness.
 Just like the oceans draw towards the moon, there are forces that move me, that are beyond my control or understanding.
 So in my art making, I observe what direction and movement things take with little or no mental guidance.
-I bring action through stillness, and stillness through action.
+I let go into the process and see what happens.

-I begin my paintings with broad marks and accidental happenings, that are born out of a high energy and letting go of control.
+My acrylic paintings begin with broad marks and accidental happenings, that are born out of a high energy and letting go of control.
 Layer upon layer the textures and colours are built up through a series of intentional yet accidental marks.
 I might intend an action, but what actually happens on the canvas is accidental.
 And the next intention grows out of what happened in the last.
-Finishing a work is a delicate process however, that requires much inquiry, sitting, and waiting for the path forward to emerge.
-In this time the mark making becomes very deliberate and thoughtful, and the energy is very still.
+Finishing an artwork is a delicate process that requires much inquiry, sitting and waiting for the path forward to emerge.
+During this phase, the mark-making becomes very deliberate and thoughtful, the energy is very still.
 Often the work will sit on a wall in my studio or house for months during this phase, waiting for the right time, the right mark, waiting for completion.

-As an artist, I am inspired by nature and natural rythyms.
+As an artist, I am inspired by nature and natural rhythms.
 Cycles, spirals, water, transformation, impermanence, alchemy.
-And more than anything else, I am inspired by my own and other peoples response to nature.
-Like when you see a beautiful sunset, that sense of just being totally in the moment, when the magic takes over your being and all else falls away.
+More than anything else, I am inspired by my own and other people’s responses to beauty.
+Like when you see a sunset, that sense of just being totally in the moment, when the magic takes over your being and all else falls away.